nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - **--install** # Instructs the tool that we are launching an installation.
 - **--region** # Here we set the region we like to install the Mirror-Registry.
 All regions available in the AWS shared account are supported. (examples: eu-west-1,
 - **--cluster-version** # With this flag we tell the program that we need a cluster and the exact version of the cluster (examples: 4.12.13, 4.13.11 etc..)
+- **--sdn** # With this flag one can install the cluster with the OpenshiftSDN CNI.
+If the flag is not defined the cluster will install using OVN-Kubernetes

 A flag policy is also added so if you did something wrong you will get a relevant message that indicate the problem.
 If you find any scenario that i missed to cover please inform me to fix it.